Whither Our UK NHS ? Consultation Responses

 unfettered access to their records by patients when they need them to understand

 and follow their own treatment programmes.
-Patients must also have the opportunity to contribute to the planning process when and if they want it.
-As a reasonably ‘tech savvy’
+Patients must also have the opportunity to contribute to the treatment planning process when and if they want it.
+As a reasonably ‘tech-savvy’

-pensioner myself, I can confirm that the current online access system is quite difficult to
+pensioner myself, I can confirm that the current online access system is unnecessarily difficult to

 navigate at the best of times and does require a degree of ‘digital tech competence’,